 Brick cladding reduces the interiors and exteriors of the building with a very rustic feel.

 It is a porous material that absorbs the water in the rain.

-Special attention should be paid to sealing the joints to prevent rainwater from entering the interiors.
+Special attention needed to sealing the joints to prevent rainwater from entering the interiors.